Skip to content

 • Optional but useful: jq and curl for debugging

-Connecting a Solana Validator to DoubleZero
+Connecting to DoubleZero

 1. Install DoubleZero Packages